CodeFl0w/QuickADB/README.md

 Kaspersky and 6 unknown vendors flag QuickADB as trojan.
 This is a false-positive alert.
 It happens because the program was compiled with PyInstaller, so it doesn't have a signature.

+This software uses ssut's payload-dumper-go for payload extraction functionality, which is licensed under the Apache License 2.0.

 ### [Buy Me a Coffee](https://buymeacoffee.com/fl0w)

 ### [View XDA Thread](https://xdaforums.com/t/tool-quickadb-a-gui-to-execute-adb-fastboot-commands.4690673/)